Bernd Schröppel

-Bernd Schröppel, M.D., is a former transplant nephrologist at the Mount Sinai Medical Center and the former Medical Director of the Kidney Pancreas Transplant Program at the Recanati/Miller Transplantation Institute at the Mount Sinai Medical Center in New York City.
-He is also a former Assistant Professor of Nephrology at the Mount Sinai School of Medicine.
+Bernd Schröppel is a German former transplant nephrologist at the Mount Sinai Medical Center and the former medical director of the kidney pancreas transplant program at the Recanati/Miller Transplantation Institute at the Mount Sinai Medical Center in New York City.
+He is also a former assistant professor of nephrology at the Mount Sinai School of Medicine.

 Schröppel is the author of three book chapters and 44 peer-reviewed articles.
 He is a member of the American Society of Nephrology and the American Society of Transplantation.

 Biography

-Schröppel graduated summa cum laude with his medical degree in from the University of Ulm, Germany.
+Schröppel graduated with his medical degree in from the University of Ulm, Germany.
 He completed his residency training at Albert Einstein College of Medicine in New York, and his nephrology and transplant fellowship at Mount Sinai Hospital.

-Schröppel’s research interests are to characterize the innate immune response in transplantation and to identify therapeutic strategies to improve transplant survival.
-The other focus of his lab is to study molecular tools (SNP analysis, gene expression profiling, and differential expression of microRNA) in order to predict or detect complications (e.g. rejection, delayed graft function) after clinical transplantation.
+Schröppel's research interests are to characterize the innate immune response in transplantation and to identify therapeutic strategies to improve transplant survival.
+The other focus of his lab is to study molecular tools (SNP analysis, gene expression profiling, and differential expression of microRNA) to predict or detect complications (e.g. rejection, delayed graft function) after clinical transplantation.

-He was named Medical Director of Mount Sinai's Kidney and Pancreas Transplant Program in January, 2009.
+He was named medical director of Mount Sinai's kidney and pancreas transplant program in January 2009.